alanmynah/cheat-sheets/Docker/dev-container-example/README.md

 This is a fullstack app example that uses docker in production.

-This example uses two containers:
+This example uses two containers and includes example of tests:

 - dev container `dev.Dockerfile` - it is not `.dev` for intellisense reasons.
 - prod container